-The International Computer and Information Literacy Study (ICILS) was first conducted in 2013 by the International Association for the Evaluation of Educational Achievement (IEA), an independent, international cooperative of national research agencies, and will be conducted again in 2018.
+The International Computer and Information Literacy Study (ICILS) was first conducted in 2013 by the International Association for the Evaluation of Educational Achievement (IEA), an independent, international cooperative of national research agencies, and was conducted again in 2018.
 ICILS is a computer-based international assessment of eighth-grade students.
 The study measures international differences in students’ computer and information literacy (CIL): their ability to use computers to investigate, create, participate, and communicate at home, at school, in the workplace, and in the community.
 Starting in 2018, participating countries also had an option for their students to complete an assessment of computational thinking (CT).

-ICILS was conducted to help answer the following research questions, which apply to both computer and information literacy (CIL) and computational thinking (CT) components:
+ICILS 2018 was conducted to help answer the following research questions, which apply to both computer and information literacy (CIL) and computational thinking (CT) components:

 What does ICILS assess?

-Computer and information literacy (CIL) is defined in the ICILS Assessment Framework as "an individual's ability to use computers to investigate, create, and communicate in order to participate effectively at home, at school, in the workplace, and in society" (Fraillon, Schulz, and Ainley 2013).
+Computer and Information Literacy (CIL) is defined in the ICILS 2018 Assessment Framework as "an individual's ability to use computers to investigate, create, and communicate in order to participate effectively at home, at school, in the workplace, and in society" (Fraillon, Ainley, Schulz, Duckworth and Friedman 2018).

 New in ICILS 2018

-Computational Thinking is a new dimension of the assessment for ICILS 2018, and is an optional component for participating countries.
-The United States plans to administer the Computational Thinking component.
+Computational Thinking is a new dimension of the assessment for ICILS and is an optional component for participating countries.
+The United States administered the computational thinking component in 2018.

 What other data is collected in ICILS?

-In addition to the student assessment, students complete a computer-based questionnaire about their
+In addition to the student assessment, students complete a questionnaire about their

 Information is also collected from eighth-grade students' teachers and schools.
 Teachers complete a questionnaire to collect information on their

-In each school, the ICT coordinator completes a questionnaire about resources available in the school and the policies and practices that make use of those resources to support learning.
-In addition, principals complete a questionnaire to collect information on school characteristics and approaches to instruction related to computer and information literacy.
+In each school, the ICT coordinator completes a questionnaire about ICT resources in the school and the policies and practices that make use of those resources to support learning.
+In addition, principals complete a questionnaire to collect information on school characteristics and broad policies, procedures, and priorities for ICT in the school.